Chamiel/COMP-524/README.md

 # COMP-524

-Programming assignments for COMP 524
+Programming assignment 1 for COMP 524